-The Scientific library at Wels Campus supports research, teaching and studying at all degree programmes.
+The Scientific library at Wels Campus supports research, teaching and studies at all degree programmes.
 The library is generally available and secures all users unrestricted access to literature and information.
-A WEB-OPAC is available for research, account access, pre-orders and renewals.
+A library search engine is available for research, account access, pre-orders and renewals.

 The following are entitled to use the library:

 - Full-time staff

 - A registration form, photo ID and a 5.00€ registration fee are required

 Borrowings may only be made in person and are free of charge.
 All media, except for reference collection, journals and barred master theses, may be borrowed for private use.
 For students and external users borrowing is limited to a maximum of 10 items.
 Borrowed items must not be lent to third parties.
 If items are out on loan they can be reserved.

 Media, which is not available at the Wels Campus library, can be borrowed through inter-library loan from other libraries in Austria or abroad.
 In special cases a deposit may be required.
 The lending period for inter-library loan items is fixed by the lending library and can not be extended.

 ATTENTION: It is not possible to order E-Books and E-Papers as an inter-library loan!